Writing an editorial is one of those things that sounds like it should be pretty straightforward. Easy, even.

 Your headline must be catchy, not clickbait.
 There’s a fine line between the two, and it’s not always a clear line.

 Characteristics of a catchy headline:

-- Includes an emotion
+- Includes at least one strong emotion

-- Doesn’t overpromise or mislead
+- Doesn’t overpromise or mislead (no clickbait)

 Your headline will either grab a reader’s attention or it will not.
 I suggest you spend some time thinking about your title.
 It’s that important.
 You can also learn how to write headlines from experts.